gtech-mulearn/IEEE-LAUNCHPAD/profiles/devarajr@mulearn.md

 #### Thoughts on Kerala's Tech Ecosystem:

 - Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.

-#### History of Open Source Contributions:

-- Share details of your open-source contributions, whether they are your own projects or contributions to highly popular projects in the open-source community.

-#### History of Community Engagement:

--  Discuss your history of community engagement in a technical capacity, such as answering questions on platforms like Stack Overflow or actively participating in technical forums like mailing lists and Discord servers.

-#### Highly Visible Technical Content:

-- Highlight any highly visible technical blog posts, articles, or video series you have created.

-#### Highly Used Software Tools:

-- If you've developed software tools that are widely used by users (not just contributors), mention them.

-#### Competitive Website Profiles:

-- Share your profiles on competitive websites like Exercism, HackerRank, Kaggle, or any others you're active on.